jimmy-oss/riverside-medical-center/README.md

 # BEHAVIOUR DRIVEN DEVELOPMENT 😇

-The Website system displays the patient form appointments details, and the administrator is able to appoint patients with their desired doctors.
+The Website system displays the patient form appointment details, and the administrator can appoint patients with their desired doctors.

 # INSTALLATION PROCESS ✨